gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 Discarding a well written, thoroughly tested, battle proven JSON unmarshaler in the Go standard library and writing one from scratch is not a decision to be taken lightly.
 I spent considerable time looking at my options and comparing their trade-offs.

 Writing it from scratch would've been the last option to consider.
-I could've made a copy of `encoding/json` and modified it.
-But that would mean having to maintain a copy of `encoding/json` and keep it up to date with any upstream changes.
+I could've made a fork of `encoding/json` and modified it.
+But that would mean having to maintain a fork of `encoding/json` and keep it up to date with any upstream changes.

 The key insight was that the process of JSON unmarshaling consists of two independent parts: parsing JSON, and populating the target struct fields with the parsed values.
 The JSON that GraphQL servers respond with is completely standard, specification-compliant JSON.
 I didn't need to make any changes there.
 It was only the behavior of populating target struct fields that I needed to customize.